alexmngn/react-rock-paper-scissors/README.md

 ### Install dependencies

-To start developing, fork and clone the project first, then make sure you have Node.js *6.x LTS* or higher.
+To start developing, fork and clone the project first, then make sure you have Node.js *4.x* or higher.

 You'll need `yarn` to install the dependencies we locked in via the `yarn.lock` checked in to this repo.